koral--/android-gradle-localization-plugin/README.md

  and [sources](http://grepcode.com/file/repo1.maven.org/maven2/org.apache.solr/solr-core/4.8.0/org/apache/solr/internal/csv/CSVStrategy.java#CSVStrategy)
  since documentation is quite incomplete

-The following options turn off some auto-escaping, can be useful if you have something already escaped in CSV:
+The following options turn off some character escaping and substitutions, can be useful if you have something already escaped in CSV:
 * `escapeApostrophes` - default=true, if set to false apostrophes (`'`) won't be escaped
 * `escapeQuotes` - default=true, if set to false double quotes (`"`)  won't be escaped
 * `escapeNewLines` - default=true, if set to false newline characters won't be escaped